hellerve/blog/wip/The_Practicalities_of_Attending_the_Recurse_Center.md

 interviewing through RC and as an employer hiring from them!

 I will not tell you to quit your job to go, of course.
-RC was one of the most transformative experiences that I had in my life as a developer, but it might not be worth giving up your livelihood for, even temporarily.
+RC was one of the most transformative experiences that I have had in my life as a developer, but it might not be worth giving up your livelihood for, even temporarily.

 ## Financial advice